coffee-cup/UVic-421-CV-Project/Final Code/Readme.txt

 	function [ copepod_count ] = Copepods( videofile, number_of_frames )

-To run without errors a 64-bit codec that supports mp4 file formatting must be downloaded or previously present.
+To run without errors, a 64-bit codec that supports mp4 file formatting must be downloaded or previously present.
-Because of this issue, the code was unable to run on the lab computers; it was however, able to run on both our mac and windows systems.
+Because of this issue, the code was unable to run on the lab computers; it was however able to run on both our mac and windows systems.

+Only one video with an approapriate frame rate was provided to us by ONC.
+This video contains the multiple input images that were requested.